Oscillations and confluence in three-magnon scattering of ferromagnetic resonance: Derivation of different regimes and the oscillation scaling

-This is done by first finding its fixed points.
-The fixed points $(c_{0,f},c_{\kbf,f})$ are defined as the points at which $\dot{c_0}=\dot{c_\kbf}=0$, the magnon amplitudes such that steady state is reached.
-Evaluating the above equations near the fixed points allows us to treat the second-order time-varying terms as negligible.
-The two possible pairs of fixed points correspond to two regimes:
+We linearize these equations by examining around their fixed points, which are the values $(c_{0,f},c_{k,f})$ such that $\dot{c}_0=\dot{c}_k=0$.
+This allows us to treat the second-order time-varying terms as negligible, converting the equations of motion into a linear form.